keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

-In this blog post we will present a planned Keptn and [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) integration to execute application health checks using Keptn, where the application itself is deployed by ArgoCD, and display the Keptn application health status via ArgoCD UI.
+In this blog post we will present a planned Keptn and [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) integration to execute advanced application health checks using Keptn, where the application itself is deployed by ArgoCD and display the Keptn application health status via ArgoCD UI.

 Keptn provides an effective way to perform application health checks using the pre- or post-deployment tasks and evaluations.